roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 nano list-vms.js
 ```

-While leaving that open and ready to paste into, in a different browser tab review this page:
+While leaving that open and ready to paste into, in a different browser tab, review this page:
 [https://cloud.google.com/compute/docs/tutorials/nodejs-guide](https://cloud.google.com/compute/docs/tutorials/nodejs-guide).

 Read as much of it as you want, then copy the contents of "[t]he complete example" at the bottom.

 Paste that into Cloud Shell where you still have Nano open and are editing list-vms.js.

-Use Ctrl-O to save (write out), and hit Return when the existing filename is shown to you.
-Next use Ctrl-X to exit Nano.
+Use CTRL-O to save (write out), and press Return when the existing filename is shown to you.
+Next use CTRL-X to exit Nano.

 ### Try Running Your Script
 Finally, run your script with Node.js using the following bash command: